typesupply/opentype-cookbook/website/content/rules.md

 In this case, you can shorten the value record to be only the x advance adjustment.
 Or, you can use the full value record if you prefer that.

 This rule is used almost exclusively for kerning.
-In fact, this is so common that you shouldn't have to write any of these rules yourself.
+In fact, this is so common that you shouldn’t have to write any of these rules yourself.
 Your font and/or kerning editor should do this for you.

 You can use a class as target 1, target 2 or both: